mxdplayer/mxdplayer/README.md

 ## Hi there 👋
-A simple test by AI
+A simple test by AI，

 <!--
 **mxdplayer/mxdplayer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.